- NY Credits : 6.0

 - IRS Enrolled Agent Credits : Federal Tax/Tax Related Matters - 6.0

 - IRS Non-Credentialed Return Preparer Credits : Federal Tax - 6.0

 This course is a comprehensive discussion of individual tax preparation in the context of community property laws.
 It begins with what is considered to be 'married' per the IRS, including same-sex marriages.
 The course covers community versus separate property income, spouses living apart, innocent spouse relief and filing separately considerations.
 It discusses retirement contributions and distributions.
 Proprietorships and partnership reporting issues on individual tax returns are also discussed in-depth within the context of community property laws.
 As an intermediate level course, this course is most beneficial for professional with a detailed knowledge in community property taxation and/or experience at a mid-level position within an organization with operational or supervisory responsibilities, or both.
 This course has been updated to include the relevant tax provisions of the Tax Cuts and Jobs Act of 2017.
-Consideration of the latest tax code changes within limits of available authoritative sources at the time of revision of the materials has been incorporated.
+Consideration of the latest tax code changes has been incorporated.